Towards Online Multi-Modal Social Interaction Understanding: Methodology

+Since online models must rely on immediate and past information, capturing subtle visual cues is crucial for resolving referents.
+Social scenes often involve multiple participants engaged in dynamic non-verbal interactions, making it difficult to localize and interpret key visual cues such as posture and gestures.
+Without explicit guidance, the model may fail to attend to the socially salient regions in raw RGB image input, especially in cluttered situations.
+To address this, we propose socially-aware visual prompting, which explicitly highlights important social cues in the historical video frames.
+Specifically, we annotate all visible participants with: (a) speaker labels, aligning players with their spoken utterances; (b) bounding boxes, indicating each participant's spatial position; and (c) upper body keypoints, capturing posture, gaze direction, facial expressions, and gestures.
+These annotations are generated using AlphaPose~\citep{fang2022alphapose}.

 As shown in Figure~\ref{fig:met-framework}, we integrate these annotations by overlaying them directly onto the video frames.
 To distinguish between individuals, we assign a unique color to each person's annotation and include a system prompt specifying the mapping: ``The red, blue, green, yellow, purple, and orange colors correspond to Player0, Player1, Player2, Player3, Player4, and Player5, respectively.''
-Annotated frames are fed into the visual encoder, providing a more fine-grained representation of the social scene, such as who is speaking and how they are oriented relative to each other.
+The annotated frames \(\hat{\mathcal{V}}_{(t-d):t}\) are fed into the visual encoder of the VLM, providing a more semantic representation of the social scene.

-The annotated frame \(\mathcal{V}_{(t-d):t}\) are extracted into a visual feature representation via the visual backbone.
 This representation is then concatenated with the tokenized historical dialogues \(\mathcal{D}_{(t-d):t}\) and the user prompt \(P_t\).
-The final multi-modal embedding is then processed by the language head to produce an online response $\hat{y}_t$ for each social query:
+The final multimodal embedding is processed by the language head to produce a response \(R_t\):

-where $\hat{y}_t$ represent the predicted speaking target, the referent of a pronoun, or the name of a mentioned player.
-In this way, the model can focus on important regions like body keypoints (\eg, to decode ``Player0 is pointing at Player4'').
+where \(R_t\) represents the predicted speaking target, the referent of a pronoun, or {the player mentioned by name}.
+By visually highlighting key social signals, this prompting approach helps the model focus on the most relevant regions, improving its ability to interpret past visual context in the absence of future cues.